-The same court also ruled North Carolina’s 1st Congressional District had to be redrawn, even though five years ago the US Department of Justice approved both districts’ maps.
-State lawmakers moved the primaries for US House races from March 15 to June 7, but the districts’ March 15 ballots had already been printed to include congressional candidates.
+The same court also ruled North Carolina’s 1st Congressional District had to be redrawn, even though the U.S. Department of Justice approved both districts’ maps five years ago.
+State lawmakers moved the primaries for U.S. House races from March 15 to June 7, but the districts’ March 15 ballots had already been printed to include congressional candidates.
 Election officials urged district voters to fill out the ballot in its entirety, even though votes for congressional candidates would not be counted.

 “I live literally right across the street [from Guilford College] in an apartment complex, and until about a couple weeks ago, I was in a different congressional district than my school,” Colby told Truthout.
 “It looks like a piece of spaghetti wiggled onto the map.”